 And honestly, there is only one sure way to know if a partner is struggling with pornography: communication.

-Even when it’s tough and heartbreaking, talking through things can be a huge help in finding resolution, if that’s what both partners desire.
-And if resolution and reconciliation isn’t wanted by both partners, that’s okay, too.
-Everyone will respond to this issue in a way that is unique to them.
+Even when it’s tough and heartbreaking, talking through things can be a huge help in finding a resolution if both partners desire it.
+And if resolution and reconciliation aren’t wanted by both partners, that’s okay, too.
+Everyone will respond to this issue in a unique way.

 So if you’re trying to give up porn, be kind to yourself and be patient with your progress.
 Like anything, it takes time for the brain to recover, but daily efforts make a big difference in the long run.